Docs

 Prerequisites

 Make sure you have access to the cluster where Control Center is running.
-Finally, a local development environment should set up for your application.
+Finally, a local development environment should be set up for your application.

 Local Cluster